Does my car insurance cover me towing a trailer?

 If you plan to use your car to tow a trailer on multiple occasions, it may be worthwhile for you to look into getting a trailer insurance policy.
 The coverage would be broader under this policy than through your existing auto insurance policy.

-Your current car insurance company may offer a trailer insurance policy.
+Your current auto insurance company may offer a trailer insurance policy.

 There may be an advantage to adding this type of coverage through your current car insurance company because they want to encourage you to take out multiple coverages through the same company.